Congruence relations of GSpin Shimura varieties: Congruence relation in case SO is quasi-split but not split at

-We finaly reach the point of proving conjecture \eqref{conj}. \begin{theorem} Let $H_{\mu^{KS}}(X)$ be the Hecke polynomial \eqref{Hkp}, considered as a polynomial with coefficients in $\mathbb{Q}[p-Isog_k]$ via $\sigma\circ h$.
-Let $F$ be the Frobenius cycle as defined in section \eqref{twosections}.
-Then we have $H_{\mu^{KS}}(F)=0$ \end{theorem} \begin{proof} To prove this theorem we compare the multiplicity of $C\cdot F^2$ and $C\cdot\langle p\rangle$ in $\mathbb{Q}[p-Isog_k]$.
-For this purpose we follow the commutative diagram of Koskivirta \cite{K}, lemma 28
+Finally it is the time to prove the conjecture\ref{conj}. \begin{theorem} Let $H(X)$ be the Hecke polynomial \ref{hkp}, considered as a polynomial with coefficients in $\mathbb{Q}[p-Isog_k]$ via $\sigma\circ h$.
+Let $F$ be the Frobenius cycles as defined in section\ref{twosections}.
+Then $H(F)=0$. \end{theorem} \begin{proof} To prove this theorem, one needs to compare the multiplicity of $C\cdot F^2$ and $C\cdot\langle p\rangle$ in $\mathbb{Q}[p-Isog_k]$.
+It is enough to compare them in $\mathbb{Q}[p-Isog_{\overline{k}}]$.
+For this purpose, follow the commutative diagram of Koskivirta\cite{K}, lemma 28